oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 ### Conformance Clause 17: CSAF SBOM Matching System

-A CSAF SBOM matching system satisfies the "CSAF SBOM matching system" conformance profile if the SBOM matching system:
+A CSAF SBOM matching system satisfies the "CSAF SBOM Matching System" conformance profile if the SBOM matching system:

-* satisfies the "CSAF management system" conformance profile.
+* satisfies the "CSAF Management System" conformance profile.
 * is an SBOM database or connects to one.
   > A repository or any other location that can be queried for SBOMs and their content is also considered an SBOM database.
 * matches the CSAF documents within the system to the respective SBOM components.